HOT DESQUE: ‘Holding Cosmic Dust: An Almanac’

 Art reproduced by d&b audiotechnik.

-Founded in 2018, Hot Desque is a curatorial partnership by artists Lizzy Drury and Neena Percy, showing emerging and established artists within site-specific exhibitions, writing publications and hosting events.
+Founded in 2018, Hot Desque is an artist-curatorial partnership by Lizzy Drury and Neena Percy, showing emerging and established artists within site-specific exhibitions, writing publications and hosting events.

 Hot Desque have worked on projects in temporary settings across the UK, including a former nightclub.
 The exhibitions aim to bring artworks together as part of a theatrical mise-en-scène, providing a platform for experimentation and interdependence.